-Take special note of the 'JCQ Warning to Candidates' document, as everyone must comply with these instructions, and the restriction on all electronic devices and watches, as this has changed from previous years.
-It's important that you understand and adhere to the rules as any breach must be reported to the exam boards.
+Take special note of the 'JCQ Warning to Candidates' document, as everyone must comply with these instructions, and the restriction on all electronic devices and watches.
+It's important that you understand and adhere to the rules as any breach must be reported to the exam boards and may result in disqualification.

-If you are uncertain about anything, please talk to your House or Form Tutor or come and discuss it with the Examinations staff; we are based in Room F25 on Lower Pugin.
+If you are uncertain about anything, please talk to your House or Form Tutor or come and discuss it with the Exams staff; we are based in Room F25 on Lower Pugin.

-Sarah Tsang Examinations Officer examinations@princethorpe.co.uk 01926 634220 Beth Adams Examinations and Assessments Administrator examinations@princethorpe.co.uk 01926 634245
+Sarah Tsang Examinations Officer examinations@princethorpe.co.uk 01926 634220 Beth Adams Examinations Administrator examinations@princethorpe.co.uk 01926 634246